gbyat/we-spamfighter/README.md

 - Comments protection is enabled in settings
 - OpenAI detection is enabled

+**Important**: Comments are NOT saved in the plugin's database.
+They are handled by WordPress's native comment system:

+- Spam comments are marked as spam and stored in WordPress
+- You can manage spam comments in **Comments → Spam** in WordPress admin
+- The plugin dashboard shows the spam comment count with a link to WordPress comment management
+- Only Contact Form 7 submissions are stored in the plugin's database

 ## Usage

 ### Viewing Submissions

 1. Go to **WE Spamfighter → Dashboard**
-2. View all submissions in the main table
+2. View all Contact Form 7 submissions in the main table (comments are managed by WordPress)
+   - **Note**: CF7 doesn't store submissions by default - this plugin logs them for you
 3. Use filters to find specific submissions:
    - Filter by spam status
    - Filter by form ID
    - Search by content
    - Filter by date range
 4. Click on a submission to view detailed information
+5. View spam comment count in statistics (with link to WordPress comment management)

 ### Managing Spam

+#### Contact Form 7 Submissions

-- **Mark as Spam**: Manually mark a submission as spam
+- **Mark as Spam**: Manually mark a CF7 submission as spam
 - **Mark as Not Spam**: Mark a false positive as legitimate
 - **Delete Submissions**: Remove unwanted submissions from the database
 - **Export Data**: Export submissions for external analysis

+#### WordPress Comments

+- **Manage in WordPress**: Spam comments are managed in **Comments → Spam** in WordPress admin
+- **Spam Count**: View spam comment count in the plugin dashboard statistics
+- **Direct Link**: Click on spam comment count to go to WordPress comment management

 ### Custom Messages